 The following information for the fund is posted on the website, jhinvestments.com, generally on the fifth business day after month end: top 10 holdings; top 10 sector analysis; total return/yield; top 10 countries; average quality/maturity; beta/alpha; and top 10 portfolio composition.
 All of the holdings of the fund will be posted to the website no earlier than 15 days after each calendar month end, and will remain posted on the website for six months.
-All of the fund's holdings as of the end of the third month of every fiscal quarter will be disclosed on Form N-PORT within 60 days of the end of the fiscal quarters.
-All of the fund's holdings as of the end of the second and fourth fiscal quarters.
+All of the fund's holdings as of the end of the third month of every fiscal quarter will be disclosed on Form N-PORT within 60 days of the end of the fiscal quarters will be disclosed on Form N-CSR within 70 days of the end of such fiscal quarters.
 A description of the fund's policies and procedures with respect to the disclosure of its portfolio securities is available in the SAI.